IELTS Cue Card # 247 - An important conversation you had in the past

 Well, I considered this conversation to be important because it taught me two things.
 First thing was that being over-smart(!) and over-confident(!) is not always a recipe for success but also can be a recipe for disaster.
 Second thing was that we always need to find out our weaknesses before relying on our strengths.
 Some great and powerful lessons indeed!

 Sample Answer 2:

-We remember many conversations that help us chose our course of action while there are many conversations that we wish we did not have.
-The conversation that motivates us/ guides us and teaches us the values and morality of something are remembered by us.
+We remember the conversations that we enjoy, learn something from or which help us chose our course of action.
+There are others that we simply forget or wish did not happen at all.
+The conversation that is witty, exciting or motivating, or simply guides us and teaches us the values and morality of something are remembered by us.

-I had a conversation with my high school history teacher that I consider very important.
-His name was (…say a name…) and he used to take our history classes in my high school level.
-The conversation took place many years ago when I was around 16 years old.
-One day I went to his room to submit an assignment and then all of a sudden the conversation started.
+I had a conversation with my high school history teacher many years ago that I consider very important.
+His name is (…say a name…) and he used to take our history classes at our high school.
+The conversation took place at least eight years ago when I was around 16 years old.
+One day, I went to his room to submit an assignment and then all of a sudden the conversation started.

-The conversation was interesting as he was a person who had a great ability to judge the listener and to motivate the other party.
-I was listening very attentively as he told about many international events.
-He also talked about some of our national events that have changed the world and have significant historical impacts and importance.
-I felt a great enthusiasm about reading history after the conversation.
-I started visiting the central library after that day and since then I have read many books which I considered to be treasures that I found.
+The conversation was fascinating as he was a person who had a great ability to judge the listeners and to motivate others.
+I was listening very attentively as he told me about many international events.
+He also talked about some of the events that have changed the world and have significant historical impacts and importance.
+I felt great enthusiasm about reading history after the conversation.
+I started visiting the central library after that day and since then, I have read many books which I considered to be treasures that I found.

-The conversation specifically motivated me and pointed out the importance of learning about history and finally how to use my brain when there are different versions of history especially which are related to political events.
+The conversation specifically motivated me and pointed out the importance of learning about history and finally how to use my brain when there are different versions of history, especially those related to political events.